 Administratively, Darayya is one of the areas of the Damascus Countryside Governorate.
-Its area is 102.48 square kilometres, and it is affiliated with the Sahnaya district, the "Binaa Al-Kuwaiti District," the "March 8 District," and the city of Moadamiyat al-Sham, in addition to the Western Industrial Zone.
+Its area is 102.48 square kilometres, and it has jurisdiction over Sahnaya sub-district, the "Al-Kuwaiti District," the "March 8 complex," and the city of Moadamiyat al-Sham, in addition to the Western Industrial Zone.
 The area of Darayya city is only 53.60 square kilometres^[1].